ultralytics/ultralytics/docs/yolov5/hyp_evolution.md

 The default evolution settings will run the base scenario 300 times, i.e. for 300 generations.
 You can modify generations via the `--evolve` argument, i.e. `python train.py --evolve 1000`. https://github.com/ultralytics/yolov5/blob/6a3ee7cf03efb17fbffde0e68b1a854e80fe3213/train.py#L608

 The main genetic operators are **crossover** and **mutation**.
-In this work mutation is used, with a 80% probability and a 0.04 variance to create new offspring based on a combination of the best parents from all previous generations.
+In this work mutation is used, with an 80% probability and a 0.04 variance to create new offspring based on a combination of the best parents from all previous generations.
 Results are logged to `runs/evolve/exp/evolve.csv`, and the highest fitness offspring is saved every generation as `runs/evolve/hyp_evolved.yaml`:
 ```yaml
 # YOLOv5 Hyperparameter Evolution Results
 # Best generation: 287